MotuS-Web/MotuS-Backend/ObjectStorageGuide_EN.md

 - This document describes how to use the Object Storage API served by Naver Cloud.
 - Areas of use include uploading video files, json files, and thumbnail files.
-- No need to use Naver Cloud and is compatible with AWS's S3.
+- No need to use Naver Cloud and is compatible with AWS S3.
 - Refer to Naver Cloud’s [AWS SDK Guide for Java](https://guide.ncloud-docs.com/docs/storage-storage-8-1).
-- Last Edit: 2023.09.30
+- Last Edit: 2023.10.02

 # outline
   * [Why should I use it?](#Why-should-i-use-it)